 It is hard to get a good idea, enough money, and a strong team all in the same place, and at the right time, for success.
 Many search their entire careers for the right combination.
 Those who are successful once hardly ever are able to do it again.
 Despite the long odds, a million or so new for-profit, non-profit, and internal ventures are conceived each year in the U.S..

-Which of the three is most important (concept, idea, team) depends on what you have and what you are missing.
+Which of the three (concept, idea, team) is most important depends on what you have and what you are missing.
 For example

 - Those with money seek good ideas and strong teams in which to invest.